-- a) An employee who has completed six months of service with the City in accordance with Article 20-1 shall, at his or her request be granted four regularly scheduled consecutive work days of leave, without loss of salary or wages in the case of death of a parent, wife, husband, brother, sister or child, including child of a registered common-law spouse. - An employee who has completed six months of service with the City in accordance with

-Article 20-1 shall, at his or her request be granted up to two regularly scheduled consecutive work days of leave without loss of salary or wages for purposes of making arrangements for and/or attending a funeral in the case of death of a mother-in-law, father-in-law, including mother or father of a registered common-law spouse, daughter-in-law, son-in-law, grandparent, grandparent-in-law, grandchild, brother-in-law and sister-in-law including brother or sister of a registered common-law spouse.

-- In certain circumstances where the funeral is delayed, an employee may request to separate the days of leave to coincide with the date of service. - d) In the case of shift workers working in excess of eight hour shifts, one day constitutes all regular hours worked during a 24 hour period.
+- a) An employee who has completed six months of service with the City in accordance with Article 20-1 shall, at his or her request be granted four regularly scheduled consecutive work days of leave, without loss of salary or wages in the case of death of a parent, including step-parent, spouse, including registered common law spouse, brother, sister, step-brother, step-sister or child, including step-child and child of a registered common-law spouse. - b) An employee who has completed six months of service with the City in accordance with Article 20-1 shall, at his or her request be granted up to two regularly scheduled consecutive work days of leave without loss of salary or wages for purposes of making arrangements for and/or attending a funeral in the case of death of a spouse's father or mother, including mother or father of a registered common-law spouse, daughter-in-law, son-in-law, grandparent, spouse's grandparents, including grandparents of a registered common-law spouse, grandchild, brother-in-law and sister-in-law including brother or sister of a registered common-law spouse. - c) In certain circumstances where the funeral is delayed, an employee may request to separate the days of leave to coincide with the date of service. - d) In the case of shift workers working in excess of eight hour shifts, one day constitutes all regular hours worked during a 24 hour period.

-35-4 Funeral Leave
+35-4 Pallbearer Leave

-An employee who has completed six months of service in accordance with Article 20-1 shall be granted one-half day of leave without loss of salary or wages to attend a funeral as a pall-bearer.
+An employee who has completed six months of service in accordance with Article 20-1 shall be granted one-half day of leave without loss of salary or wages to attend a funeral as a pallbearer.
 Where circumstances warrant, such leave may be extended at the discretion of the Department Head, or designate.